hugoocoto/b/README.md

 ### Description

-Minimal but customizable interface with bloat chromium-based engine.
+Minimal but customizable browser with a bloated chromium-based engine.

 There are some mappings that should be known in order to properly use the
 browser: